Master of Arts in Clinical Mental Health Counseling (M.A.)

 Personal Transformation.
 Professional Growth.
 Powerful Impact.

-Huntington University’s Institute for Leadership and Counseling takes a holistic approach to counselor training.
+Huntington University’s Counseling program takes a holistic approach to counselor training.
 Students in our Master of Arts in Clinical Mental Health Counseling program learn how to integrate cognition, emotion, behavior, and Christian spirituality, not just for the sake of their future clients, but for their own growth as well.

 Stellar faculty, themselves practicing counselors, encourage students to engage in their own healing and growth process through Christian spiritual formation exercises and group experiences built into the curriculum.